4 Ways to Save for Retirement Without a 401(k)

 You can always open and contribute to a traditional and a Roth IRA at the same time.
 This can help you take advantage of tax savings in different ways.

 A traditional IRA lets you worry about taxes later.
 You put money in your account today and enjoy tax-free growth until you make a withdrawal.
+Perhaps more importantly, you will also be able to deduct the money invested in your traditional IRA from your yearly taxable income.

 You’ll pay income taxes when you pull money out.
 How much you owe is based on your tax bracket for the year in which you make the withdrawal.